When Idrissa Ouedraogo’s Dream Ended

 Idrissa Ouedraogo et Claude Luquet sur le tournage de "Karim et Sala", en 1990 - Photo Claude Hirsch

-Photo Claude Hirsch
+Photo by Claude Hirsch